ericyoondotcom/OculusGooglePhotos/README.md

 - View flat and 360° photos and videos from Google Photos
-- Scroll through individual albums or your entire library
 - Your photos data never leaves your device
 - 100% open source